buoyancy99/MineTorch/tutorials/README.md

-# MindTorch:
+# MineTorch:

-Minetorch is a blockyly programming platform for children to learn and integrate deep learning models into their projects
+Minetorch is a Blocky programming platform for children to learn and integrate deep learning models into their projects

-This platform allows children to use build structure of deep learning pipeline which can be vizulized and easy to understand
+This platform allows children to use the building structure of a deep learning pipeline which can be visualized and easy to understand

 ## Machine Learning model Creation: